schnarc/SchNarc/README.md

 A SchNetPack/SHARC interface for machine-learning accelerated excited state simulations.

-# Installation and installation requirements
+# Installation and installation requirements on Linux operating systems

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.